syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-Azure-App-Service-Windows.md

 {% endtabs %}

-## Refer the following steps to publish as Azure App service Windows
+## Refer the following steps to publish as Azure App Service Windows

 Step 1: Right-click the project and select **Publish** option.
 ![Right-click the project and select the Publish option](Azure_Images/App_Service_Windows/Publish_WordtoPDF.png)